michaelbrawn/homebridge-deebot-wiki/Configuration.md

 ## Required Settings
 Add the following to your configuration file in the appropriate place.
-These following are the basic required fields.
+The following are the basic required fields.
 ```json
 {
    "name": "Deebot",